adammarszalek22/library-system/README.md

 python main.py

-# Make sure you don't delete the databases in dbs folder as it may result in errors
+# Make sure you don't delete the databases as it will result in errors